gumyr/cq_warehouse/README.md

 - `fastener_type` (str) : type identifier - e.g. `"iso4032"`
 - `size` (str) : standard sizes - e.g. `"M6-1"`

-Each washer instance creates a set of properties that provide the Solid CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):
+Each washer instance creates a set of properties that provide the Compound CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):

 - `clearance_drill_sizes` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
 - `clearance_hole_diameters` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
-- `cq_object` (cq.Solid) : cadquery Solid object
+- `cq_object` (cq.Compound) : cadquery Compound object
 - `washer_diameter` (float) : maximum diameter of the washer
 - `washer_thickness` (float) : maximum thickness of the washer
 - `washer_class` - (str) : display friendly class name